kiersten-stokes/ibm-personal-collage/index.md

 - I graduated **Miami University** (in Oxford, Ohio) with a B.S. in Chemistry
 - I worked for 3 years at **SmithBucklin**, an association management company whose offices were coincidentally located in the former IBM building in downtown Chicago
 - I'm currently pursuing my M.S. in Computer Science at **USC**, and I have one more semester remaining before graduation
+- I am a **second-generation developer**, following in the footsteps of my **mom**, who worked as a developer at Quest Diagnostics as I grew up

 ## Where I'm From